cheesegrits/filament-phone-numbers/README.md

 We **strongly** recommend leaving the database format as E164.

 FILAMENT_PHONE_NUMBERS_ICON - any valid Heroicons v2 icon name.

+## Breaking Changes

+As of v1.0.4 we removed the internal PhoneFormat enum type, and now use the Brick PhoneNumberFormat type directly.
+This will only effect code which uses one of the databaseFormat() or displayFormat() modifiers.

 ## PhoneNumber Field